 psb_none psb_sum psb_avg psb_square_root Scope: global Type: optional Intent: in.
 Default: psb_avg Specified as: an integer variable. diag the diagonal scaling matrix.
 Scope: local Type: optional Intent: in.
 Default: diag(1) = 1(noscaling)Specified as: a rank one array containing numbers of the type indicated in Table 13. work a work array.
 Scope: local Type: optional Intent: inout.

-attribute.
+Specified as: a rank one array of the same type of x with the TARGET attribute.
+On Return